Vincenzo Sospiri: Lola (1997)

+In a 2021 interview with motorsport website The Race mainly about his 1997 racing season, Sospiri gave insight into his very brief stint as an official race driver with Lola, including how he was initially unaware of the team withdrawing from the second race of 1997 at the Brazilian Grand Prix.
+Of his Lola experience, Sospiri said:

 After Formula One

 IndyCar and Champ Car

 After the collapse of Mastercard-Lola, Sospiri turned his attention to the Indy Racing League IndyCar Series where he signed on with Team Scandia to race in the 1997 Indianapolis 500.
-Sospiri put the Scandia Dallara-Oldsmobile third on the starting grid in his first IndyCar start and finished 17th in the race.
-Later that season he finished second at the New Hampshire Motor Speedway.
+Sospiri put the Scandia Dallara-Oldsmobile third on the starting grid in his first IndyCar start and finished seventeenth in the race.
+Later that season, he finished second at the New Hampshire Motor Speedway.
 He finished 21st in the championship despite only competing in six of the ten races of the 1996-1997 season.
-In 1998 Sospiri was brought on to Dan Gurney's All American Racers team as a late-season replacement for P. J. Jones and drove in the final four races of the season for the team.
+In 1998, Sospiri was brought on to Dan Gurney's All American Racers team as a late-season replacement for P. J. Jones and drove in the final four races of the season for the team.
 He had a best finish of 15th at both Houston and Surfers Paradise and failed to finish in the points as the team's struggles continued.
 He was named to an ISM Racing entry for the 1999 Indianapolis 500 but the car was driven by Brian Tyler instead, who failed to qualify.

 Sports cars and team ownership

-In 1998 and 1999, he won the Sports Racing World Cup with a Ferrari 333 SP, teaming up with Emmanuel Collard.
+In 1998 and 1999, Sospiri won the Sports Racing World Cup with a Ferrari 333 SP, teaming up with Emmanuel Collard.
 This resulted in a drive in the lead Toyota at the 1999 24 Hours of Le Mans with Collard and Martin Brundle.
 Unfortunately, frequent gearbox problems and a puncture while Brundle was driving took the polesitter out of the race.
 He retired from racing in 2001 and is now the team manager for Vincenzo Sospiri Racing.